rug-oop-2024/oop-24-25-final-project-group39/docs/decisions/DSC-use-of-metrics.md

 # Date: 10-11-2024
 # Decision: Implementation of Micro-Average Precision metric in metric.py
 # Status: Accepted
-# Motivation: In multi-class classification it measures precision for every class
+# Motivation: In multi-class classification, it measures precision for every class
-# Reason: The metric aggregates the true positivies and false positives across classes
+# Reason: The metric aggregates the true positives and false positives across classes
 # Limitations: Can underrepresent minority class performances
 # Alternatives: Macro-average precision